bubanjan/real-estate-solution/README.md

 - ✅ Logging using Serilog
 - ✅ API Documentation via Swagger
 - ✅ Test users seeded for easy local testing
-- ✅ Image upload with check of size and file type
+- ✅ Images upload with check of size and file type

 ---